 HaTachana compound is a renovated old train station in the Neve Tzedek neighborhood.
-Today, the original buildings are populated by restaurants and stores.
-Moreover, festivals and events are held in this complex.
+In this complex, you can find restaurants and stores.

 HaTachana compound is located in Neve Tzedek in Tel Aviv.
 The parking address is Kaufmann Street 65, but the entrance to the parking lot is from HaMered Street.
 There is no street number.
 Thus I will describe the directions.
 From Kaufmann Street, turn right to HaMered Street, and after about ten meters, you will see the parking sign to your right.
 Turn to the right to enter the parking lot.